gopuff/timecapsule/README.md

     hour: 9,
     minute: 30,
   },
-  // EDT (optional: defaults to client's local time zone)
+  // optional: defaults to client's local time zone
   zone: TimeZone.newYork,
   // The end of the day: 11:45pm
   // "close" is optional.
 It's set to the end of time if not provided